SOMONAR/obpost/README.md

-# ofbiz-bpost
+# obpost
-Belgian post and parcel delivery integration in a hot-deploy component
+Belgian post and parcel delivery integration in a hot-deploy component.